BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ErodeDilateBadDataFilter.md

 operation, then the pores would grow by one **Cell** and return to near their original size, while the single **Cells** would remain removed and not "grow back".

+## WARNING: Feature Data Will Become Invalid

+By modifying the cell level data, any feature data that was previously computed will most likely be invalid at this point.
+Filters that compute feature level data should be rerun to ensure accurate final results from your pipeline.

 % Auto generated parameter table will be inserted here

 ## Example Pipelines